DevDecoder/DynamicXml/README.md

 [see the notes on implementing IDynamicMetaObjectProvider ](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-6.0))
 .

-For this reason, you should make liberal use of the [indexer functionality](#indexer) to get to the desired node, whenever possible, as it too avoids creating dynamics until it returns a result.
+For this reason, you should make liberal use of the [Filtering functionality](#filtering), either directly (preferably) or via the [indexer functionality](#indexer) to get to the desired node(s), whenever possible, as it too avoids creating dynamics.

 Ultimately, the library allows for very clean code, and actually does quite a bit to prevent some of the common errors ( e.g. by returning an empty enumeration when no nodes are found, rather than `null`).
 That trade off makes it ideal for